xiraynedev/next-streaming/README.md

 # next-streaming

-The next-streaming project uses two Docker Compose files that work to package and run several microservices also hosted on GitHub.
-Terraform is used to create the infrastructure on Microsoft Azure.
+The Next Streaming application uses two Docker Compose files that work to package and run several microservices also hosted on GitHub.
+Terraform will be used to create the infrastructure on Microsoft Azure.

 ![project screenshot](/project-screenshot.webp)